aidenmendez/sesac-interview/README.md

 - The Grid is like a validated map that could be used by the Bot and Princess, so position validate user inputs there before creating "gamepieces".

 ### Design

+#### Grid
 The user input is used to create a Grid, which validates the size and grid array.
 If no errors are raised, the grid is passed to the Bot and Princess objects during instantiation.
 This prevents the B & P from being created using invalid input.

+#### Princess
+The Princess doesn't move, so it's position doesn't need to be mutable.
+Abiding by the matrix convention, there are only four possible positions it can be in: (0,0), (0,n-1), (n-1, 0), and (n-1, n-1).
+Iterating through these four coordinates yields the position.

+#### Bot
+Since it always began in the center, the Bot's location was determined by calculating the grid's midpoint.
+The column and rows were also made mutable to the object's position could be updated as it's moved in Navigation.

+#### Gamepiece Location
-Location Logic: Originally I thought of storing the Bot and Princess grid locations on the Grid object.
+Originally I thought of storing the Bot and Princess grid locations on the Grid object.
 I decided to move these methods to their respective objects.
 The objects can now be updated in Navigation without Grid needing to be passed in as a parameter.

-Since the princess could only be in one of the four corners for this first problem, I iterated through an array of the grid's four corners until the princess was found.
-The bot's coordinates were the midpoint indeces of the row/ column size.
+#### Navigation
 Navigation Logic: In order for the Bot to traverse to the Princess, the Navigation class compares the Bot's column and row positions to the Princess's.
 The Bot's vertical position is then increased or decreased  by increments of 1 until it equals the Princess's vertical position.
 The process is then repeated for the Bot's horizontal position.
 The movements shoveled into an array while comparing and returned.

 ## Challenge 2